tgb20/ludum-dare-40/README.md

 Within this commit I outline my basic plans for the game.
 This is all I am doing for tonight as I worked all day, tomorrow morning I will start on building out the basic of the game, newspaper manipulation and sleeping.
 # New Ideas
 While in bed last night thought of a few more things that would be cool for the game.
 Ready to start the day!
+# Basic Character and Paper Pickup
+Woke up this morning and started right away.
+Unfortunatly I have work this morning so I have to stop after only an hour of work but good progress was made!
+I currently have a working character moving around and the ability to pick up newspapers.
+My next step will be making it so papers highlight when you can grab them.
+I also need to implement the point system, 1 point for everypaper that is stacked.
+Also while writing this I thought of a penalty for not sleeping, the longer you don't sleep more random it is to control the player.